magpie-ea/magpie-backend/README.md

 <!-- markdown-toc end -->

-This is a server backend to run simple psychological experiments in the browser and online.
+This is a server backend to run psychological experiments in the browser.
 It helps receive, store and retrieve data.
+It also provides communication channels for multi-participant interactive experiments.

 A [live demo](https://babe-demo.herokuapp.com/) of the app is available.
 Note that this demo doesn't require user authentication.